openstack/ceilometer/doc/source/events.rst

 The event definitions file is in YAML format.
 It consists of a list of event definitions, which are mappings.
 Order is significant, the list of definitions is scanned in *reverse* order (last definition in the file to the first), to find a definition which matches the notification's event_type.
 That definition will be used to generate the Event.
-The reverse ordering is done because it is common to want to have a more general wildcarded definition (such as "compute.instance.*" ) with a set of traits common to all of those events, with a few more specific event definitions (like "compute.instance.exists") afterward that have all of the above traits, plus a few more.
+The reverse ordering is done because it is common to want to have a more general wildcarded definition (such as ``compute.instance.*``) with a set of traits common to all of those events, with a few more specific event definitions (like ``compute.instance.exists``) afterward that have all of the above traits, plus a few more.
 This lets you put the general definition first, followed by the specific ones, and use YAML mapping include syntax to avoid copying all of the trait definitions.